rinostar/capstone-petfeeder-app/README.md

 * DB_PASSWORD
 * DB_CONNECTION_STRING

-<br />NOTE: TARGET_DEVICE=PyPi should be the default, unless you update the device name entirely throughout the project.
+<br />NOTE: TARGET_DEVICE=PyPi should be the default unless you update the device name entirely throughout the project.

 ### b).
 Dependencies
 For the Express backend: